Tayla Vlaeminck

-Tayla Jade Vlaeminck (born 27 October 1998) is an Australian cricketer who plays as a right-arm fast-medium bowler and right-handed batter for Australia, Victoria and Melbourne Renegades.
+Tayla Jade Vlaeminck (born 27 October 1998) is an Australian cricketer who plays as a right-arm fast bowler and right-handed batter for Australia, Victoria and Melbourne Renegades.

 Early life

 Vlaeminck was raised in Bendigo, where she played both cricket and soccer.
 After taking the field for the Northern Rivers region in the under-14 girls state cricket championships, she joined the Victorian Under-14 team.
 Before long, she was selected in the Under-18s.
 As a 15 year old, she came close to quitting cricket in favour of soccer, but was persuaded to keep playing.

 In early 2015, Vlaeminck ruptured her anterior cruciate ligament.
 Just two matches after completing a full recovery and rehabilitation program, she suffered a second ACL injury, in the form of a partial tear.
 On advice from a surgeon, she kept playing for two months, including for the Victorian Under-18s, until the ACL ruptured again.